Postgraduate Research Prize in EFP accredited Postgraduate Programs in Periodontology

 The objective of the prize is to promote graduate research in EFP approved programs.

 The research work must have been published in print between January and December of year preceding the presentation of the prize in the Journal of Clinical Periodontology or in another English-language international peer reviewed scientific journal.
 In addition, the graduate student must be first author or second author.
-In the case of second authorship – the role of the student as PI need to be justified by the principal investigator.
+In the case of second authorship – the role of the student as PI needs to be justified by the principal investigator.
 The research should have been performed substantially in the country where the student followed the Postgraduate program in Periodontology.

 Original research articles should be sent by email to the EFP European Co-ordinator Mónica Guinea (Login to see the email address).